tcassar/settle/write_up/Analysis + Design.md

 3) A reliable recursive BFS that works on flow graphs

 4) Implementation of Edmonds-Karp
-	1) Way to find shortest augmenting path between two nodes
+	1) Way to find the shortest augmenting path between two nodes
 	2) Way to find bottleneck value of a path
 	3) Finding max flow along a flow graph from source node to sink node